Sexagenary cycle: Conversion between cyclic years and Western years

-As for example, the year 2697 BC (or −2696, using the astronomical year count), traditionally the first year of the reign of the legendary Yellow Emperor, was the first year (甲子; jiǎzǐ) of a cycle.
+As for example, the year 2697 BC (or −2696, using the astronomical year numbering), traditionally the first year of the reign of the legendary Yellow Emperor, was the first year (甲子; jiǎzǐ) of a cycle.
 2700 years later in 4 AD, the duration equivalent to 45 60-year cycles, was also the starting year of a 60-year cycle.
 Similarly 1980 years later, 1984 was the start of a new cycle.

 Thus, to find out the Gregorian year's equivalent in the sexagenary cycle use the appropriate method below.